The 20 Best Scleroderma Doctors Near Me in Baltimore, MD

 Johns Hopkins Bayview Medical Center

 Laura Hummers is an Associate Professor of Medicine in the Division of Rheumatology.
 She graduated from the University of Rochester School of Medicine and trained in internal medicine at Thomas Jefferson University.
 She then pursued her rheumatology fellowship at Johns Hopkins University and has since been on the faculty working at the Johns Hopkins Scleroderma Center since 2003 where she has been Co-Director of the Center.
 She received her ScM degree through the Graduate Training Program in Clinical Investigation from the Bloomberg School of Public Health in 2010.
 Dr. Hummers also serves as Clinical Director for the Division of Rheumatology.
 Dr. Hummers actively participates in a number of clinical trials and clinical investigations at the Scleroderma Center and has a particular interest in predictors of outcomes in scleroderma.
 She actively manages a large patient practice focused exclusively on scleroderma and related conditions at Johns Hopkins and actively helps to manage the Johns Hopkins Scleroderma Center longitudinal database.
 She also has specific expertise in other scleroderma-like conditions such as scleromyxedema, scleredema and eosinophilic fasciitis.
 Dr. Hummers is rated as an Elite provider by MediFind in the treatment of Scleroderma.
-Her top areas of expertise are Scleroderma, Systemic Sclerosis (SSc), Eosinophilic Fasciitis, and Scleroma.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Scleroderma, Systemic Sclerosis (SSc), Eosinophilic Fasciitis, and Scleroma.
+Dr. Hummers is board certified in American Board Of Internal Medicine.

 The Johns Hopkins Hospital

-Melody Chung is a Rheumatologist in Baltimore, Maryland.
+Melody Chung is a Rheumatologist practicing medicine in Baltimore, Maryland.
 Dr. Chung is rated as a Distinguished provider by MediFind in the treatment of Scleroderma.
-Her top areas of expertise are Systemic Sclerosis (SSc), Scleroderma, Myositis, and Dermatomyositis.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Systemic Sclerosis (SSc), Scleroderma, Myositis, and Dermatomyositis.
+Dr. Chung is board certified in American Board Of Internal Medicine.

 Johns Hopkins Bayview Medical Center